Contact Donna Meeks for information on pricing. firstname.lastname@example.org.

 COTTON HOUSE RECEPTION HALL

 Clients may book with certainty that their event will not be ruined by rain.
-Live Oak Plantation offers the perfect complimentary pavilion for your entertaining plans.
-Dramatic gossamer drapes with white twinkle lights and customized lighting to set the mood may be added for an additional charge.
+Live Oak Plantation offers The Cotton House, the perfect complimentary reception hall for your entertaining plans.
+Dramatic gossamer drapes with white twinkle lights and customized lighting to set the mood.

-As a model of Florida Agri-tourism, educating the public about the agricultural industry on agricultural land, Live Oak Plantation uses three Kubota tractors and pecan harvesting and cleaning equipment produced by Savage Manufacturing Co. to demonstrate the pecan shaking, cleaning , harvesting, and sorting operation to the public each Fall by appointment.
+As a model of Florida Agri-tourism, educating the public about the agricultural industry on agricultural land, Live Oak Plantation uses three Kubota tractors and pecan harvesting and cleaning equipment produced by Savage Manufacturing Co. to demonstrate the pecan shaking, cleaning , harvesting, and sorting operation to the public each Fall when harvesting is scheduled (by appointment only).
 As members of numerous Pecan Growers associations, the Meeks campaign actively for pecan research and extension activities to promote the pecan industry.
 Four of the 25 majestic Live Oaks on the property are listed in the national "Live Oak Society."

 Lastly, a historically accurate cabin museum at Live Oak Plantation is open for public tours during events.
 The property contains local historical artifacts, biographies of former owners, information on the land and its historical uses, and local history.
-Included are stained glass doors, an early rug and a slave-made chair from the George Washington Wright home, circa 1882 (early Pensacola lumber baron) .
+Included are stained glass doors, an early rug and a slave-made chair and stool from the George Washington Wright home, circa 1882.
+Wright was anearly Pensacola lumber baron and namesake of Wright Street in North Hill.
 Antique tables and sofas belonging to Don Francisco Moreno, 1793-1885, are on display.
 An early Spanish Consul to Pensacola, Merino became a prominent business man, both in Pensacola and in Spain.
 Known as 'The King Of Pensacola', Merino Street in historic East Hill is named for him.
 In observance that France was one of the five flags that once flew over Pensacola, numerous French antiques are displayed from the 11th, 15th, 17th, 18th, and 19th centuries A.D..